 Order Confirmation

-An e-mail order confirmation shall be sent to the Ordering Agencies buyer within one (1) hour of Contractors receipt of purchase order.
+An e-mail order confirmation shall be sent to the Ordering Agencies buyer within a reasonable amount of time following Contractors receipt of purchase order.
 This order confirmation shall include the following information, but not limited to, Purchase Order Number, Order Date, Ship To Information, list of ordered items, list of shipped items, backordered items, and expected delivery date.
-In lieu of an email address, this confirmation shall be faxed.
+In lieu of an email address, this confirmation may be faxed.
 If the confirmation does not match the requested items, the Ordering Agency shall contact Customer Service.

 Special Order Items

 Ordering Agencies may purchase items that are not normally stocked by the Contractor.
 Special order items are items not stocked by the Contractor or their wholesale partners.
-The Contractor’s Account Manager shall provide a detailed quote from the manufacturer to the Ordering Agency.
+The Contractor’s Account Manager shall provide a detailed quote regarding such items to the Ordering Agency.
 The quote at a minimum shall include: Quote Date, Valid until Date, Item Quantity, Item Description, UOM, Item Price, Order Total, and Lead Time.
-Special orders shall be processed by the next business day of receipt.
 If the Ordering Agency is a State Agency, prior written approval from the State Contract Manager is required.

 Volume Discounts

-The Contractor shall negotiate better pricing, while accomplishing the Ordering Agency’s needs, with an Ordering Agency on an individual basis at any time throughout this Contract period.
+The Contractor may negotiate better pricing, while accomplishing the Ordering Agency’s needs, with an Ordering Agency on an individual basis at any time throughout this Contract period.
 If the Ordering Agency is a State Agency, prior written approval from the State Contract Manager is required.

 eProcurement